 Why did Neil Druckmann step away from The Last of Us show?

-Where can I watch The Last of Us in UAE?
+Where can I watch The Last of Us in the UAE?

 Both seasons of The Last of Us are available to stream on OSN+ in the UAE.
-Season 3 will likely follow the same distribution when it releases in 2025.
+Season 3 is expected to follow the same distribution when it releases.

 Subscribe to our newsletter to get the latest updates and news